ietf-wg-bpf/ebpf-docs/rst/elf.rst

   in the section whose name is referenced in the `Info block`_.

 file_name_off
-  Offset in bytes of the file name within the `String data`_.
+  Offset in bytes of the file name within the `Type and String Data`_.

 line_off
-  Offset in bytes of the source line within the `String data`_.
+  Offset in bytes of the source line within the `Type and String Data`_.

 line_col
   The line and column number value, computed as